The Western

 The Encounter

-Once found, you spend one hour observing them feeding, grooming, or playing.
+Once found, you spend one intimate hour observing them feeding, grooming, or playing.
 This limited time minimizes disturbance and ensures the chimps remain wild and habituated.

 Habituation Rules